AshishS2407/AssetManagement-Simplyfi-Task-2/README.md

-# Product Tracking Chaincode - Hyperledger Fabric
+# Asset Transfer

 ## Introduction
-This project implements a **Product Tracking Chaincode** for Hyperledger Fabric.
-The chaincode allows tracking of product status changes throughout the supply chain.
-It provides functionalities to:
+This project implements an **Asset Transfer Chaincode** for Hyperledger Fabric.
+The chaincode facilitates managing asset life cycles, including operations such as creating, reading, updating, and deleting assets.
+Additionally, users can query assets based on ownership.

+## Features
-- Register a new product with an initial status.
+- **Create Asset:** Adds a new asset to the ledger with an ID, name, owner, and value.
-- Update the status of a product.
-- Query a product's current status and history.
-- List all products in the system.
+- **Read Asset:** Retrieves asset details by its unique ID.
+- **Update Asset:** Modifies an asset's details, such as ownership or value.
+- **Delete Asset:** Removes an asset from the ledger.
+- **Query Assets by Owner:** Lists all assets owned by a specific user.

 ## Prerequisites
 Ensure the following dependencies are installed before setting up the network: